 Undoing system changes with system restore

-Did you recently install a device or make changes in the Device Manager just before error 32 appeared?
-If so, there is a good chance that your recent change was the cause of the error.
-If possible, undo any recent changes, reboot the system, and check to see if the error has been corrected.
+Just before error 32 appeared, did you install a device or make changes in Device Manager?
+If so, your recent changes are likely to have caused the error.
+Undo any recent changes, reboot the system, and check for a fix if the error is still present.

 - Note: Software installed after the selected restore point will be deleted.
 Click Search for affected programs to check which software will be removed.